 One of the key rights of tenants is the right to receive a receipt for the deposit payment.
 This receipt should clearly state the amount paid, the date of payment, and the purpose of the payment.
 It is essential for tenants to keep this receipt safe as proof of payment.

 Tenants also have the right to a thorough inspection of the property before moving in and after moving out.
-This allows them to document the condition of the property and identify any pre-existing damages.
-It is important for tenants to keep a record of these inspections, including photographs or videos, as evidence in case of any disputes regarding the deposit.
+Sections 5(3)(e) and (f) of the Rental Housing Act 50 of 1999 already provide for a joint pre-occupation and exit inspection: failure by the landlord to invite the tenant to a joint inspection may disqualify the landlord from making any deductions and oblige the landlord to refund the deposit (with interest) in full.
+The Rental Housing Amendment Act 35 of 2014, once proclaimed, will reinforce and clarify these requirements.
+It is important for tenants to keep a record of these inspections, including photographs or videos, as evidence in case of any disputes.

 What happens to the rental deposit at the end of the lease?